objectivedynamics42/nutribase-data/README.md

 ```
     tags.v1.0.json
 ```

+Adding new tags can be done without changing the filename.
+However if you need to modify the structure of the json object, you'll need to  update the version in the filenamd.
+Such an update would also require a change to the _Nutribase_ app

 # Food
 * Name - the name of the food item e.g. Apple, Bran or Sunflower Seeds